 Atmospheric river-fueled storm threatens to knock out power and cause travel trouble in the Northeast

-(CNN) — A slow-moving and strengthening storm system fueled by an atmospheric river will span the entire East Coast on Wednesday and bare down on the Northeast with the worst of its wind and rain.
+(CNN) — A wide-reaching storm boosted by an atmospheric river is drenching the entire East Coast Wednesday and its heaviest rain and strongest winds are still to come as it strengthens considerably throughout the day.

-The storm’s sloppy mess of heavy rain and strong winds will make for treacherous travel and a miserable day in the Northeast’s major cities.
-Winds gusting 50 to 60 mph could also knock out power across the region, including in New York City and Boston.
+The storm’s worst sloppy mess of heavy rain and strong winds will be in the Northeast and make for treacherous travel and a miserable day.
+Winds gusting 50 to 60 mph in the afternoon and evening could also knock out power across the region, including in New York City and Boston.

-The atmospheric river feeding the system will tap into the warm tropical ocean off the coast of the Southeast to create moisture levels rarely seen in the Northeast outside of tropical systems, allowing for faster rainfall rates and the potential for flash flooding.
+The atmospheric river feeding the system is tapping into the warm tropical ocean off the coast of the Southeast to create moisture levels rarely seen in the Northeast outside of tropical systems, allowing for faster rainfall rates and the potential for flash flooding.

 Experts are saying this will be the most moisture-rich system in the Northeast since last December when widespread flooding killed several people and caused significant damage to roads in Maine.